 Life in Westerham before the First World War

 These pages will attempt to describe life and events for in Westerham at the beginning of the 20th century.
-We hope that shops and businesses will help to commemorate the daily life of their own premises in Westerham at that time.
-If you know something interesting about Westerham, please contact us.
+In August 2014, shops and businesses commemorated the daily life of their own premises in Westerham before the outbreak of the First War.

 28 October 1913 – First Official Inspection of the Westerham Voluntary Aid Detachment in the Public Hall by Major W.B.
 Fry R.A.M.C.
 (Royal Army Medical Corps).

 Census Information for houses and shops 1901 and 1911